raghavddps2/BasicDojo/Readme.md

-#Contains the code exercises from the CS dojo, python playlist.
+# Contains the code exercises from the CS dojo, python playlist.

-###ALl these exercises are done on jupyter notebook
+### ALl these exercises are done on jupyter notebook.That is a very cool envirnoment to write python codes.